• ECTS

 Objectives

-The objective of this module is to give the student who follows it the basics in image processing allowing him 1/ to understand the operations performed by image processing software, 2/ to read articles on image processing, 3/ to develop his own applications and 4/ to continue by himself his training in this field.
+The aim of this module is to provide students with a basic understanding of image processing, enabling them 1/ to understand the operations performed by image processing software, 2/ to read articles on image processing, 3/ to develop their own applications and 4/ to pursue their own training in this field.

 Read more